Stage 2 of Paris-Nice, 205 kilometres from Rambouillet to Saint-Georges-sur-Baulche.

 At least Bardet, Voeckler et al are still in the race.
-Tejay van Garderen (BMC), who arrived in France buoyed by a fine showing at the Tour of Oman last month, was forced to abandon Paris-Nice on stage 1,suffering from illness
+Tejay van Garderen (BMC), who arrived in France buoyed by a fine showing at the Tour of Oman last month, was forced to abandon Paris-Nice on stage 1,

 .
 He should return to action at the Volta a Catalunya, which is set to feature a particularly high-calibre field in 2014.

 Delaplace and Saramotins' lead had begun to yawn back out to 8:30, but there's a frisson in the peloton now as the Omega Pharma-QuickStep team of Tom Boonen and Gianni Meersman hit the front and begin to coordinate the chase.

 On the corresponding stage two years ago, of course, Omega Pharma-QuickStep shattered the peloton in the crosswinds.
 Tom Boonen won the sprint from the 21-man leading echelon in Orleans on that occasion, while Bradley Wiggins put a significant deposit on final overall victory.

 73km remaining from 205km

 Omega Pharma-QuickStep's injection of pace has quickly shave two minutes off the break's lead and the gap now stands at 6:10.

 There's just one climb on the agenda this afternoon, the category 3 Côte de la Ferté-Loupière with 44 kilometres remaining.
 Although there are a few undulations on the run-in, it's hard to see past a group finish in Saint-Georges-sur-Baulche.